PART 1: “BLACK” JACK GARDNER, 1928 TERRIER GRAD: HUGE CONNECTION TO HOOPS WORLD

 “Black” Jack Gardner, who started playing basketball at Redlands High School in 1928, capped his hoops career working for the NBA’s Utah Jazz in 1991.
 (Photo by Utah Jazz).

-For years, Hansen saw the likeness of Jack Gardner at Utah – heard the stories, even met the man.
-Years after graduation, Hansen learned something new about Gardner.
-They were both Terriers.
+For years, Hansen saw Gardner at Utah – heard stories, saw his Hall of Fame plaque on a wall, even met that man.
+Years after his own prep graduation, Hansen learned something new about Gardner.
+They were both one time Terriers.
 He seemed overwhelmed by such a notion.
 Said Hansen: “He graduated from Redlands High School?”

 There was a list of Top 100 college coaches released in 2011.
-Most basketball fans would know the names.
-Gardner was slotted in at No. 27, one spot ahead of Kansas legend Phog Allen and four spots behind Tarkanian.
+Most basketball fans would know those names.
+Gardner was slotted in at No. 27, trailing Kansas legend Phog Allen, ahead of Don Haskins, trailing Rupp and Jerry Tarkanian but ahead of BYU’s Stan Watts in a heavily-listed coaching group that went far and lengthy.

 At the top, of course, was John Wooden.